|

 Raspberry-Peach Cake

-I had a ripe peach on the counter and a big handful of raspberries in the refrigerator that needed to be eaten up so I went in search of a recipe for dessert tonight.
-I found a delicious-looking raspberry-peach cake on Fine Cooking that looked simple, light, and delicious.
-I thought the recipe sounded interesting because it has you cook the cake for a while before adding the peaches and raspberries which made the cake fluffy instead of soggy.
-I adapted the recipe a touch by using sour cream instead of plain yogurt because it’s what I had on hand, I added a touch of lemon juice to the cake batter and served it with a sprinkling of powdered sugar.
+I had a ripe peach on the counter and a big handful of raspberries in the refrigerator that needed to be eaten up, so I went in search of a dessert recipe tonight.
+I found a delicious-looking raspberry-peach cake recipe on Fine Cooking that looked simple, light, and delicious.
+I adapted the recipe by using sour cream instead of plain yogurt.
+I added a touch of lemon juice to the cake batter and served it with a sprinkling of powdered sugar.
 The cake was a big hit with the entire family and a great way to use up my ripe fruit.
 Win.
 Win.

 Raspberry-Peach Cake